 Did you know that the word “pitbull” is a broad term for multiple different dog breeds including the American pit bull terrier, the Staffordshire bull terrier, and the American Staffordshire terrier?
 Although these dogs differ in the country of origin and specific physical characteristics, they all have similar nutritional requirements.

 As you may know, pitbulls are descended from ancestors who ate meat-based diets with some fibrous plant matter.
-According to this list, the most appropriate food for pitbulls is one that contains high amounts of animal-sourced protein.
+And the most appropriate food for pitbulls is one that contains high amounts of animal-sourced protein.

 Are you looking to help your pitty bulk up?
 Protein dense food is especially important for bully breeds because it helps them maintain the muscle mass characteristic of the breed group.